-- Organizers of each special session will recommend program committee members (PCMs) to the DSAA Program Chairs and Special Sessions Chairs.
+- Organizers of each special session will select the program committee members (PCMs).

-- Approved PCMs will be invited by the conference Special Session Chairs into the submission system for each Special Session; a reviewer is allowed to serve as PCM in more than one Special Session.
+- PCMs will be invited by the Special Session Chairs into the submission system for each Special Session; a reviewer can serve as PCM in more than one Special Session.

 - Papers will then be assigned to appropriate PCMs by the Special Session organizers for review.

-- Special Session organizers will make recommendations of acceptance/rejection for papers in their sessions, which will be double-checked by the conference Special Session Chairs.
+- Special Session organizers will make recommendations of acceptance/rejection for papers in their sessions, which must be validated by General chairs, Research, and Application track chairs.

 To guarantee uniform quality control for all special sessions and to be consistent with the main conference, the final decisions of special session paper acceptance/rejection are made by the DSAA Program Chairs.